briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 For example, 95-99% of the *Vibrio harveyi* residing in the bobtail squid's light organ are expelled daily (Lee and Ruby, 1994).

 To address the reviewer's concern, we have performed additional simulations in which a wide range of dilution factors were used.
-Our results, shown below, have been added as Supporting Information.
+Our results, shown below, have been added as Supplementary Material.
 Note that dilution affects the amount of growth, and therefore the number of mutational opportunities, experienced during each simulation cycle.
 To compensate, we have rescaled Time in this figure to show how cooperator proportions change as individuals are "born" in different dilution treatments.